What is EOS Connect?

 • Recommended Range: 1-5 minutes

-• Considerations: More frequent updates = more API calls to EOS server
+• Considerations: More frequent updates = more solver runs (built-in) or API calls (external backends)

 Note: Solcast users should use longer refresh times (15+ minutes) due to API rate limits (10 calls/day).
 EOS Connect automatically extends intervals to 2.5 hours when Solcast is configured.